HIV/AIDS-Related Cancer: Types of Treatment

 Treatment of Kaposi sarcoma

 For patients with epidemic Kaposi sarcoma, antiretroviral treatment (ART, see above) for HIV/AIDS is usually used before any other treatment options to treat the tumor and reduce the patient’s symptoms.
-ART may be given alone or in combination with therapies using cancer medication, depending on the spread of the disease and the patient’s symptoms.
+ART may be given alone or in combination with cancer medication, depending on the spread of the disease and the patient’s symptoms.

 Rarely, ART can make preexisting infections and the Kaposi sarcoma worse.
 This reaction is called immune reconstitution inflammatory syndrome (IRIS).
 If symptoms get worse in the first few weeks after starting ART, talk with your doctor.